2020 Legislative Resolutions

 Opposes the imposition of franchise fees on school corporations unless the board of directors agrees to such a fee.

-Opposes any new mandate that does not provide sufficient and sustainable funding for successful implementation.
+Opposes mandates that do not provide adequate and direct funding for successful implementation.

 Supports continuation of sufficient incentives and assistance to encourage sharing or reorganization between school districts including the establishment of regional schools.